 JR Railways always have 'JR' in front of its line name e.g. JR Yamanote line, JR Shinjuku line and so on, therefore, whenever you see a JR line it signifies that you're free to go.
 Show your JR Pass to the officer in the corner of the faregate instead of going through the automatic faregate.

-This is also important (for JR Pass users only) whenever you check your schedule on Hyperdia.com, click 'more options' which available on their homepage and unselect 'NOZOMI / MIZUHO / HAYABUSA (SHIKANSEN)' because Nozomi will always be on top of the results.
+This is also important (for JR Pass users only) whenever you check your schedule on Hyperdia.com, click 'more options' which available on their homepage and unselect 'NOZOMI / MIZUHO / HAYABUSA (SHIKANSEN)' because Nozomi will always be on the top results.

 One of the most crucial steps is to activate your JR Pass at the JR Offices before you use it.
-We learned our lesson well 2 years ago, we planned to depart from Shinagawa at 7am without knowing that we should exchange the voucher to a JR Pass so we waited for 2 hours until the office was opened at 9am, what a total waste of time.
+We learned our lesson well 2 years ago, we planned to depart from Shinagawa at 7am without knowing that we should exchange the voucher to a JR Pass so we waited for 2 hours until the office was opened at 9am.

 The operating hours is varied for each JR office, there are JR offices that open at 7.30 am and some open at 9am.
 Click here to check the JR offices location and their operating hours.
 It's best to exchange your voucher at least one day before, do not worry, you can choose the starting date of your JR Pass.